pablorotten/academind-react-complete-guide-course/README.md

     ...
 ```

 And you can use this to render **Components** dynamically.
-If the JSON data matches with the **Component** props, it will be assigned automatically
+If the JSON data matches with the **Component** props, it will be assigned automatically.
+Remember to add a `key` so each element is unique.
 ```jsx
 // The Data
 DATA = [